The Nuclear Rotor Atlas Explorer

 by Stephen Euin Cobb

-A 3D, interactive view of 780 nuclei along the valley of stability.
+A 3D, interactive view of 780 nuclei.
 Each point is an isotope; you choose which derived metrics appear on the X, Y, and Z axes.

 Interactive 3D chart (demo)